dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 That allows limited lifetime relationships to be understood.
 For example a value that can't be returned from a method has a smaller lifetime than one that can be returned from a method.
 There is no way to describe the lifetime relationship between values that can be returned from a method though.
 Specifically there is no way to say that one value has a larger lifetime than the other once it's established both can be returned from a method.
 The next step in our lifetime evolution would be allowing such relationships to be described.

-Other methods such as Rust allow this type of relationship to be expressed and hence can implement handle more complex `scoped` style operations.
+Other methods such as Rust allow this type of relationship to be expressed and hence can implement more complex `scoped` style operations.
 Our language could similarly benefit if such a feature were included.
-At the moment there is no motivating pressure to do this but if there is in the future our `scoped` model could be expanded to included it in a fairly straight forward fashion.
+At the moment there is no motivating pressure to do this but if there is in the future our `scoped` model could be expanded to include it in a fairly straight forward fashion.

 Every `scoped` could be assigned a named lifetime by adding a generic style argument to the syntax.
 For example `scoped<'a>` is a value that has lifetime `'a`.
 Constraints like `where` could then be used to describe the relationships between these lifetimes.